Customize Consent Preferences

 Addressing Urgent Climate Challenges

 The EXPECT project, “Towards an Integrated Capability to Explain and Predict Regional Climate Changes” is a Horizon Europe research project that aims to address the urgent issue of rapid climate change, which has led to an increase in extreme weather events at a rate faster than current models predicted.
 The project’s main goal is to develop the capability for integrated attribution and prediction of climate changes, including changes in European summer extremes.
 In alignment with the WCRP Lighthouse Activity on Explaining and Predicting Earth System Change, EXPECT seeks to identify and quantify the factors that drive regional climate changes over periods ranging from years to decades.
+Download the EXPECT leaflet and explore the project in detail.

 Designing and Building Cutting-Edge Technology